-A dam is a structure that is built in order to stop a control river water flow.
-While these are built as flood control features, they are also used to store water in reservoirs for irrigation, public consumption, and to produce hydroelectric electricity.
+A dam is a structure that is built to stop river water flow.
+These are built as flood control features and are also used to store water in reservoirs for irrigation, public consumption, and to produce hydroelectric electricity.
 People try to protect areas that might flood with dams, and dams are remarkably effective.
 Dams are also used to control regional flooding events by slowing the release of water, so that it does not overwhelm a single trunk stream all at one time.
 When a dam breaks along a reservoir, flooding can be catastrophic.
-High water levels have also caused small dams to break, wreaking havoc downstream (Dastrup).
+High water levels have also caused small dams to break, wreaking havoc downstream (1).